SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 https://github.com/SpeculativeCoder/UnrealEngine/tree/4.27-html5-es3

-This is **Unreal Engine 4.27.2** with HTML5 platform support using **ES3 shaders (WebGL 2)** and **emscripten 3.1.61**
+This is **Unreal Engine 4.27.2** with HTML5 platform support using **ES3 shaders (WebGL 2)** and **emscripten 3.1.64**

-The best way to view the changes in this fork is a [diff](https://github.com/SpeculativeCoder/UnrealEngine/compare/4.27.2-release_with_4.24.3-html5-1.39.18_plugin..4.27-html5-es3) of this branch against UE 4.27.2 release with @nickshin's last community supported UE4.24 HTML5 plugin code as the starting point (this shows the actual changes made by this fork in the plugin code which were needed to get 4.27.2 working).
-Alternatively you can see the [diff](https://github.com/EpicGames/UnrealEngine/compare/4.27.2-release...SpeculativeCoder:4.27-html5-es3) of this fork branch against Epic's pristine UE 4.27.2 release which shows the plugin as new files in the Platforms/HTML5 folder.
+It is based on the rolling Epic `4.24-plus` branch.
+The best way to view the changes made by this fork is a [diff](https://github.com/SpeculativeCoder/UnrealEngine/compare/4.27-plus_with_4.24.3-html5-1.39.18_plugin..4.27-html5-es3) of this branch against the UE 4.27-plus branch with @nickshin's last community supported UE4.24 HTML5 plugin code as the starting point (this shows the actual changes made by this fork in the plugin code which were needed to get 4.27.2 working).
+Alternatively you can see the [diff](https://github.com/EpicGames/UnrealEngine/compare/4.27-plus...SpeculativeCoder:4.27-html5-es3) of this fork branch against Epic's latest UE 4.27-plus branch which shows the plugin as new files in the Platforms/HTML5 folder.

 ### 4.24 HTML5 ES2 (WebGL 1)

 https://github.com/SpeculativeCoder/UnrealEngine/tree/4.24-html5-es2

-This is **Unreal Engine 4.24.3** with HTML5 platform support using **ES2 shaders (WebGL 1)** and **emscripten 3.1.61**
+This is **Unreal Engine 4.24.3** with HTML5 platform support using **ES2 shaders (WebGL 1)** and **emscripten 3.1.64**

+It is based on the last version of the @nickshin community supported UE4.24 HTML5 plugin.
 This may be useful as a fallback if you still need to use UE 4.24 and/or ES2 but want the other changes above.
 If you want to look at the changes see this [diff](https://github.com/UnrealEngineHTML5/UnrealEngine/compare/4.24.3-html5-1.39.18..SpeculativeCoder:4.24-html5-es2) against @nickshin's last community supported UE4.24 HTML5 plugin code.

 ## Requirements